Caldera Vacanza Quick Start Guide

 Drain and refill your spa as needed.
 For most customers, this is once every four months.

-***IF YOU HAVE AN OZONATOR installed on your spa, it is not unusual for your “FCL” or Free Chlorine levels to read at “0” on your test strip.
+***IF YOU HAVE AN OZONATOR installed on your spa, it is not unusual for your “FCL” or Free Chlorine levels to read at “0” on a 5-way test strip.
 This is normal and do not be alarmed.
 Ozone system effectively burn out the remaining free chlorine, so you will be left with clean, fresh water (and none of the heavy chlorine smells that you normally see in spas with no ozone system).